cometbft/cometbft/spec/abci/abci++_basic_concepts.md

 that are about to be proposed, in `PrepareProposal`, or that require validation, in `ProcessProposal`) produce a new state before a block is decided.
-The state changes caused by processing those proposed blocks must never replace the previous state until `FinalizeBlock` confirms the block decided and `Commit` is invoked in it.
+The state changes caused by processing those proposed blocks must never replace the previous state until `FinalizeBlock` confirms that the proposed block was decided and `Commit` is invoked for it.

-The same is true to Applications that quickly accept blocks and execute the blocks optimistically in parallel with the remainder consensus steps to save time during `FinalizeBlock`; they must only apply the state change in `Commit`.
+The same is true to Applications that quickly accept blocks and execute the blocks optimistically in parallel with the remainder consensus steps to save time during `FinalizeBlock`; they must only apply state changes in `Commit`.

 Additionally, vote extensions or the validation thereof (via `ExtendVote` or `VerifyVoteExtension`) must *never* have side effects on the current state.